TheLivestep/Fresh-Installation/README.md

 This is an automation tool written in Bash, for when is needed to do a fresh install of Kali.

-When executed, show us a menu type to choose what to install and also have a ALL option.
+When executed, show us a menu type to choose what to install and also have an ALL option.

 Neverless, there are some programs that are ONLY STANDALONE INSTALLATIONS.